What does a Nutritionist have in the Pantry to get ready for the winter season?

 Into a stainless steel pot or slow cooker I add filtered water, apple cider vinegar and Himalayan sea salt

-Then I add my green flavours: below is kaffir lime leaves, curry leaves, parsley, coriander and shallots
+Then I add my green flavours: kaffir lime leaves, curry leaves, parsley, coriander and shallots

 Finally I add my free range whole chicken, onion, fresh garlic and ginger, set on low heat and slow cook at least 6-8 hours.

-Your home will smell amazing and your body will get a great strengthening hit for the digestive system and immune system.
+Your home will smell amazing and your body will get a great strengthening hit to the digestive system and immune system.